fable-compiler/Fable/docs/source/blog/Introducing-1-0-beta.md

 > At the moment, the only editor that supports the new .fsproj format is [Ionide](http://ionide.io/) so you may need to wait a bit until it's supported in other IDEs.
 Also, if you have problems with Ionide recognizing the project references, try setting the environment variable `UseCommonOutputDirectory` to `true`.

-But what is that Fable server?
+But what about Fable server?
 Keep on reading to find the answer!

 ## Integration with Webpack